SadWitchBoards/zmk-hillsideD50/Readme.md

-# ZMK for Hillside Dactyl 50 0.1.0-alpha.1
+# ZMK for Hillside Dactyl 50 0.1.0-alpha.2

 This is firmware for the Hillside D50.
 But it is bare-bones, only sufficient to:

-- send key press signals from a hybrid D50 right to a 52 left.
-- test nice!view on the left.
+- Test hardware on the left.

 ## Status

-- It works as the right-hand side of a D50 right 52 left pairing.
 - The keymap is QWERTY but with several debug keys on the base and adjust layers
-- The Nice!view display works well on both sides.
+- ??
+The Nice!view display works well on both sides.

 ## Next